-Form e3301 Instructions for: Injured DSW Volunteer Lines 1-7 Complete If unable due to injury, relative or legal representative may complete.
-Line 8 Sign If unable due to injury, relative or legal representative may sign on behalf of injured volunteer.
-Deliver Completed Form to supervisor or registering agency within three days (72 hours) of receiving it.
+Forr Form e3301 Instructions for Injured DSW Volunteer Complete Lines 1-7 If unable due to injury, a relative or legal representative may complete.
+Sign Line 8 If unable due to injury, a relative or legal representative may sign on behalf of the injured volunteer.
+Deliver Completed Form to the supervisor or registering agency within three days (72 hours) of receiving it.